aristanetworks/aql-examples/docsrc/revisions/latest/doc/filters.rst

 :guilabel:`Added in revision 1`

-Filter ``mapne`` (map-not-empty) returns a :ref:`timeseries` or :ref:`dict` containing the results of the expression passed as first parameter applied to the result of the expression passed as second parameter if its result is not empty.
+Filter ``mapne`` (map-not-empty) returns a :ref:`timeseries` or :ref:`dict` consisting of the results of applying the expression given as the first parameter applied to the result of the expression given as second parameter if its result is not empty.
 This applies to each entry of the filtered :ref:`timeseries` or :ref:`dict`.

 * The first parameter is the main expression.
 Its value can be of any type after evaluation.